-The development of biomedical devices can be extremely costly requiring heavy investment across the entire supply chain focusing particularly on the design, protoyping, materials selection, manufacturing and testing of these devices.
+The development of biomedical devices can be extremely costly requiring heavy investment across the entire supply chain focusing particularly on the design, prototyping, materials selection, manufacturing, and testing of these devices.

 Biomedical Material Requirements

-Biomedical devices come in many shapes and sizes and can vary from the extremely complex (pace makers) to the relatively simple (pins / artificial joints).
-One of the principle requirements of the materials used in the design and manufacture of Biomedical devices is that they must not react with or harm the bodily tissues exposed to them.
-Therefore, a driving factor in the materials selection for the design and fabrication of Biomedical devices is the ability of the material to withstand the corrosive nature of the bodies naturally occurring fluids.
-An added complication is the fact that the chemical make-up and concentration of fluids does not stay consistent over time; a factor of both internal and external situations.
+Biomedical devices come in many shapes and sizes and can vary from the extremely complex (pacemakers) to the relatively simple (pins / artificial joints).
+One of the principal requirements of the materials used in the design and manufacture of Biomedical devices is that they must not react with or harm the bodily tissues exposed to them.
+Therefore, a driving factor in the selection of the material for the design and fabrication of Biomedical devices is the ability of the material to withstand the corrosive nature of the bodies naturally occurring fluids.
+An added complication is the fact that the chemical make-up and concentration of fluids do not stay consistent over time; a factor of both internal and external situations.
 For example, the pH levels within the human body can change dramatically with changes in environment or bodily exertion.
-This in turn can cause large changes in the corrosive nature of the fluids circulating within the body through increased chloride ionic content - known to be very corrosive to surgically implanted foreign bodies.
+This, in turn, can cause large changes in the corrosive nature of the fluids circulating within the body through increased chloride ionic content - known to be very corrosive to surgically implanted foreign bodies.

 Material Properties of Platinum useful for Biomedicine

 Since the early 1970's the medical research community has exploited the material properties of Platinum in the design and manufacture of a range of medical implants.
 Platinum is a particularly useful material for use in biomedical devices and implants as it's high corrosion resistance (it is inert unlike base metals) is not susceptible to the perturbation in chemical environments within the body.

 Some other useful material properties for the specific purpose of biomedical devices include:

 Table 1: Material Properties of Platinum useful for Biomedical applications

 |Oxidation resistance 1200 °C / 1600 °C